Semi-supervised inference using unlabeled summary statistics: Correcting selection bias under covariate-dependent labeling

-\begin{remark}[Technical challenges associated with the specialized cross-fitting] To achieve robust inference, we adopt the methods of \cite{tan2020model,smucler2019unifying,ning2020robust,dukes2021inference} to construct an outcome regression estimator \(\widehat \beta^{(-k)}_{OR}\) using an initial propensity score estimate \(\widehat \alpha^{(-k)}_{PS}\).
-In heterogeneous settings, estimating the propensity score model as a function of the covariates is essential for addressing bias introduced by confounding factors.
-However, as the construction of \(\widehat \alpha^{(-k)}_{PS}\) involves external covariates, the conditional independence between the outcome regression estimate and the external summary \(\bar X_0\), as outlined in Remark \ref{remark:sample-splitting} for homogeneous data, no longer holds.
+\begin{remark}[Technical challenges associated with the specialized cross-fitting] To achieve robust inference, we construct an outcome regression estimator \(\widehat \beta^{(-k)}_{OR}\) that incorporates weighting based on an initial propensity score estimator \(\widehat \alpha^{(-k)}_{PS}\).
+Unlike in settings with covariate-independent labeling, estimating the propensity score as a function of covariates is essential to adjust for the confounding bias in settings where labeling depends on covariates.
+However, since the construction of \(\widehat \alpha^{(-k)}_{PS}\) involves unlabeled covariates, the conditional independence between the outcome regression estimator \(\widehat \beta^{(-k)}_{OR}\) and the unlabeled summary $\bar X_0$, which holds under covariate-independent labeling as discussed in Remark~\ref{remark:sample-splitting}, no longer holds.